argentsea/docfx/tutorials/Querying/handling.md

 ### (short) shardId

 The shardId argument will be a default value, like null or zero, when not using a ShardSet; otherwise it will be set to the current ShardId.
-This value is essential when building ShardKey or ShardChild types, where the shard identity is a component of the record identity.
+This value is essential when building ShardKey types, where the shard identity is a component of the record identity.

 ### (string) sprocName